larenelg/supreme-waffle/assumptions.md

   - doors closing
 * The elevator always starts at G, and remains on last level it travelled to
 * A passenger can indicate they want to go up or down(?) on levels 1 to 9; can only indicate up from G, and down from 10
+* A passenger enters the destination when they enter the lift
 * It takes 5 seconds to travel between floors
 * It takes 5 seconds to stop and open doors, 10 seconds to wait for passengers to board, 5 seconds to close doors
   - extra homework, what accel/decel is comfortable for hoomans?